opensafely/documentation/docs/study-def.md

 * `default_expectations=` is used to set default behaviour for the dummy data that is generated.
 In this case, we expect event dates to be between `1970-01-01` and today's date, uniformly distributed in that period, and to be recorded for 20% of patients (returning empty `""` values otherwise).
-See [Defining dummy data](#defining-dummy-data) for more details.
+See [Dummy data and expectations](study-def-expectations.md) for more details.
 * `index_date=` is used to set the index date against which all other dates can be defined.
-See [Defining time periods](#defining_time_periods) for more details on how the index date is used.
+See [Working with dates](study-def-dates.md) for more details on how the index date is used.
 * `population=` is where the population is defined.
 In this case, we want all patients available in the OpenSAFELY database and so we use the method `all()` to indicate this.
-See the [study population section]() for more details on how to select a specific subset of patients in the OpenSAFELY database.
+See the [study population section](#defining-study-populations) for more details on how to select a specific subset of patients in the OpenSAFELY database.

 The `default_expectations`, `index_date`, and `population` arguments are reserved names within `StudyDefinition()`.
 All other names are used to define the variables that will appear in the outputted dataset, using _variable extractor functions_ of the form `patients.function_name`.